open-ci-io/openci/README.md

 8. Super fast CI/CD processes
 9. Positive impact of OpenCI on Flutter and the entire software community
 10. Contribute to the success of the business and make a big contribution to humanity

+# Get started

+Go to [OpenCI Docs](https://docs.open-ci.io) to get started.

+## Contribute to OpenCI Docs

+If you want to contribute to our docs, please fork apps/docs and make a PR.

+## Discord Channel

+Join our [Discord channel](https://discord.gg/gwbnwWtefk) to get help from the community.

 # Pricing
 Free